Mind and Body and Your Immune System

 Scientific research over the last few decades has shown a strong link between our mental health and immune system response.
 The two systems work in similar ways; both are used to interact with and adjust to our ever-changing environments.

-People who suffer from immune diseases are also more likely to suffer from mental health disorders, like anxiety and depression, and people who suffer from mental health disorders are more susceptible to immune diseases.
+People who suffer from immune diseases are also more likely to suffer from mental health disorders, like anxiety and depression, and people who suffer from mental health disorders are more susceptible to immune diseases, research shows.

 Researchers are now trying to demonstrate how these dynamic and ever-changing systems work together and affect one another.